About making compost

 - Mow or weed-eat the grass and weeds in the area as low as possible.,

 - In spring, you'll be able to plant directly into the soil without the need for rototilling.
-Any leaves that have not broken down can be raked aside and used as mulch.

 - This method uses up large amounts of locally-available organic material, requires some initial labor, does not require turning, and boosts the earthworm population.